houzhenggang/openwrt-vagrant-builder/README.md

-# OpenWrt 15.05 (Chaos Calmer) x86 Vagrant box builder
+# OpenWrt 15.05 (Chaos Calmer) x86 Vagrant builder

 I feel the need, the need for a Vagrant environment in which I can experiment with various pieces of our SOHO infrastructure without the fear of breaking